 Mt Rainier Elopement Packing List: What You’ll Need

 Curious what to pack for your Mt.
 Rainier elopement?
-Below are my top recommendations of what to pack before your adventure:
+Below are our top recommendations of what to pack before your adventure:

-Who’s surprised that snacks is number-one on my list?
-Yeah, I figured you wouldn’t be.
-I love some local spots in the towns surrounding Mt Rainier, so I’ve linked those below:
+- Who’s surprised that snacks is number-one on our list?
+Yeah, we figured you wouldn’t be.
+We love some local spots in the towns surrounding Mt Rainier, so we’ve linked those below:

-Brews: Packwood Brewing Co. in Packwood, WA (this would be super fun spot for a post-elopement party!)
+- Brews: Packwood Brewing Co. in Packwood, WA (this would be a super fun spot for a post-elopement party!)